GabeStah/dgraph-twitter-clone/tutorial/content/part-2-api/index.md

 }
 ```

-The reason we don't need to substitute the `$query` parameter in our business logic is because it's a comparison value which GraphQL+- can accept and substitute itself at runtime as a [GraphQL Variable](https://docs.dgraph.io/query-language/#graphql-variables).
-However, since it cannot dynamically substitute things like function names or predicates, we're able to use the above technique to accomplish that as well.
+The reason we don't need to substitute the `$query` parameter in our business logic is that it's a [GraphQL Variable](https://docs.dgraph.io/query-language/#graphql-variables) which GraphQL+- can accept and substitute at runtime.
+However, since GraphQL+- cannot dynamically substitute things like function names or predicates, we're able to use the above technique to accomplish that as well.

 The final result is the query seen below.